 If someone caused you to get hurt due to their negligence, that person might be responsible for paying you personal injury damages.
 These are the costs related to the physical injuries your body sustained.
 Mental and emotional injuries can also fall under the “personal injury” umbrella.

 Typically, these damages include the costs for medical care, pain and suffering, and lost wages if you have to take time off of work because you’re hurt.
-You will usually have to file a personal injury lawsuit so the courts can determine how much you can recover and order the other person (or their insurance company) to pay those damages to you.
+A personal injury suit allows the courts to determine how much you can recover and order the other person (or their insurance company) to pay those damages to you.

-The rules for determining responsibility and damages vary from state to state, so it’s important to understand the basics of personal injury law in Arizona if you’re involved in a personal injury lawsuit.
+The rules for determining responsibility and damages vary from state to state, so it’s essential to understand the basics of personal injury law in Arizona if you’re involved in a personal injury lawsuit.

 Personal injury is part of the law of torts, the legal term that includes all types of injuries to people and their property.
 These types of lawsuits often focus on determining who may be responsible for your injuries and how much they should be required to pay for your damages.

 Several principles apply to the law of torts and personal injury.
 These principles recognize different degrees of fault on the part of the person who causes the injury.
 In general, the degrees of fault can be described as negligence, intentional fault, and strict liability.

 The term negligence is essential to tort (personal injury) law.
 Everyone is expected to take ordinary care to ensure that their action or the actions of others under their control do not cause anyone harm.
 If they fall below that standard, and someone is injured, or their property damaged, then they become negligent.
 Negligence does not mean that the person deliberately intended to cause harm.
 It only means they did not take reasonable care or act when any reasonable person would have.